Everyday Healthy Recipes

 Step-by-step recipe instructions

-Chia pancake batter in large yellow bowl with green whisk.
+Top down view of chia seed pancake batter in glass bowl with whisk.

 Serving suggestions

-Serve these chia pancakes with a knob of butter, drizzle of maple syrup and/or fresh fruit, such as berries, chunks of banana or mango.
-Delicious with homemade chocolate raspberry sauce as well as orange pancake sauce.
+I served my chia pancakes with a knob of butter, drizzle of maple syrup and quick and easy fruit compote.
+They are also delicious with fresh fruit, such as berries, chunks of banana or mango, as well as homemade chocolate raspberry sauce and orange pancake sauce.

 Top tips

-• Batter: Do not overstir the batter.
-Stop stirring once all the ingredients have been incorporated.
-The batter will be lumpy.
+• Batter: Do not overstir the batter (or your pancakes may end up being a little flat).
+Stop stirring as soon as all the ingredients have been incorporated.

-• Storing: Refrigerate leftover pancakes in a plastic container for up to 2 days and reheat in the microwave.
+• Storing: Refrigerate leftover chia seed pancakes in a plastic container (or covered with cling film) for up to 2 days and reheat in the microwave.

 Recipe